endingwithali/blog.ali.dev/_posts/2018-03-05-birthdays.md

 ---

-None* of my friends in San Francisco knew it was my birthday yesterday, and I didn’t tell them.
+None* of my friends in San Francisco knew it was my birthday, and I didn’t tell them.
 One of the roommates asked me when my birthday was a few weeks back, but I was kind of vague about it.

 “I’m a Pisces,” I said.